 Naperville Area Humane Society offers many educational opportunities for schools throughout the year.
 All programs can be modified to meet the needs of your classroom, or we can create one to fit your specifications.
 The programs and presentations are offered free of charge.
-To get more information on a program, or if you would like to schedule a presentation, please contact Terri Hancock, humane education manager, at (630) 420-8989 x117 or via email.
+To get more information on a program, or if you would like to schedule a presentation, please call us at (630) 420-8989 or send us an email.

 NAHS can visit the classroom to give any of the following presentations: